surfiniaburger/todo-app/README.md

 Create a file named `index.ejs` in the root of your project and add your desired HTML/EJS code for the view.

-Copy the provided code and save it in a file, such as app.js, in the root of your project.
+Copy the provided code and save it in a file, such as  `app.js`, in the root of your project.

 Replace the MongoDB connection URI (dbURI) in the code with your own MongoDB database connection string.
 You can create a free MongoDB Atlas account and obtain the connection URI from there.

 Start the server: Run the following command to start the server:

 Copy code
-node app.js
+              `node app.js`
 You should see the message "Server is running on port 3000" in the console, indicating that the server is running successfully.

 Access the app: Open a web browser and visit http://localhost:3000 to access the todo app.